iip-ecosphere/platform/platform/transport/transport/README.md

-# Transport Component in the Transport Layer of the IIP-Ecosphere platform
+# Transport Component in the Transport Layer of the oktoflow platform

 The Transport Component shall provide a simple frontend for the upstream layers/components to communicate in stream-based soft-realtime manner.
 At the same time this component shall enable flexibility and simplicity in the